 Unfortunately – this is not expected.
 We sit in terrible conditions in a dirty, lousy neighborhood – full of Gypsies who have become our heirs – in a district where death is in the air.
 The mood is full of panic almost constantly.
 New escapees from the wagons appear every day.
 They come from Łuków, Węgrów, Międzyrzec, Kałuszyn, Sokołów and many, many other cities.
 We hear every day that the action is repeated here for the second time, there for the third time!
 Why aren’t they moving us yet?
 This time, however, we do not delude ourselves.
 We know that fate will not miss us. […]

 Our life now consists of only one thing: news!
 What is being said?
 What is at the stations?
 Are there still carriages with people?
 Are the actions still ongoing?
 Has any stranger come?
 What does he tell? […]

 We don’t know anything, we don’t understand anything except this, we don’t know what for and why we are doomed to a terrible, tragic death and we just wait for the execution of the sentence.

 (Based on: Written testimonies collected in the Archive of Jewish Historical Institute in Warsaw; testimony number and the relationship of the witness and the deceased (if known) are provided.
-Archive report 302/313)
+Archive testimony no 302/313)